 Media Interaction is the focal point of most consumer application: Whereas today we have less interaction and more media distribution (a passive consumer behaviour) with multimedia computing we allow for more interaction.
-However the passive mode will also survive; this transition to more interactivity will happen with a smooth transition.
+However, the passive mode will also survive; this transition to more interactivity will happen smoothly.

 Presentations which were assembled by applying media integration can be read, traversed, played back or experienced using these media interaction applications.
-A typical example are kiosk systems, a computer based information system, located in public areas, with which, through an intuitive user interface, from mostly anonymous users, predominantly while standing and for a short time, information can be recalled or transactions can be triggered [HoHe94].
+A typical example are kiosk systems, a computer based information system.
+They are located in public areas, with which, through an intuitive user interface information can be recalled or transactions can be triggered [HoHe94].

 The core of kiosk systems are the stored content data and the structure of how this data is related; both are often stored in a database.
 Most of todays systems still do not distinguish between the different categories of data: (1) the structure of how the information items are related to each other, (2) the generic content data which is not allowed to be modified by a kiosk provider, and (3) the specific content which may be modified by the kiosk provider.
-As an example, let us assume we have a electronic banking kiosk which includes offers of a real estate agency.
+As an example, let us assume we have an electronic banking kiosk which includes offers of a real estate agency.
 The local kiosk provider will not change the application and the respective background images but, he will often add or remove the actual offers of houses to be sold.
 This structure follows the model of different groups of people interacting with the kiosk: The user just plays back data and makes use of this system.
-The owner at the local agency or bank makes changes of content but, does not need to have any knowledge on the design issues.
+The owner at the local agency or bank makes changes of content but does not need to have any knowledge on the design issues.
 The editorial provides the whole layout and the respective style guides.
 A kiosk production team, which closely interacts with the editorial, builds-up the structure of the respective kiosk application.

 Inside the kiosk application the stored data is interpreted by an engine which closely interacts with the user interface agent.
-Here again we encounter todays system to have both function integrated into one block.
+Here again we find that todays system have both function integrated into one block.
 A clear separation allows for (1) portability (as the user interface agent covers most of the system dependencies), (2) easier adaptation to different kiosk data formats (formats like MHEG are not yet widely used), and (3) ease of synchronization (in order to have, e.g., two remotely located systems in the same state it is just required to have one engine driving two user interface agents).

-Media Interaction will also enter the consumer market and step by step be part of television and radio sets.
+Media Interaction will also enter the consumer market and step by step it will be part of television and radio sets.
 This is often addressed in the context of Interactive Television.
 Today we have video distribution and the user can just select one out of about 30 channels.
-In the very future the user may retrieve news at the time he wants and with the focus he prefers; he may also start a movie at any time, and he will be allowed to traverse the movie in a very interactive mode by, e.g., being asked to participate to some extent and makes choices at certain scenes.
-However, this is a long way and on this way we encounter a set of steps to be performed:
+In the future the user may retrieve news at the time he wants and with the focus he prefers; he may also start a movie at any time, and he will be allowed to traverse the movie in a very interactive mode by, for example, being asked to participate to some extent and make choices at certain scenes.
+The way to full digital Interactive Television Systems consists of a sets of steps: